JyotirmoyLaha/j.portfolio/README.md

 The mess manager project happened because I saw a real problem in our hostel and thought "I can probably code a solution for this".
 That's what I like about programming - you can build stuff that actually helps people.

-## License

-MIT License - use it however you want!